AngleProtocol/angle-docs/governance/angle-dao.md

 ### Snapshot voting

-For some proposals about offchain policy changes on for instance the governance processes of the protocol or about contracts of the protocol which have not been linked yet to the execution module, the protocol has a [Snapshot](https://snapshot.org/#/anglegovernance.eth/) space where veANGLE holders can vote and express their positions using gasless offchain signatures.
+For some proposals about offchain policy changes on for instance the governance processes of the protocol or about contracts of the protocol which have not been linked yet to the execution module, the protocol has a [Snapshot](https://snapshot.org/#/anglegovernance.eth/) space where ANGLE holders can vote and express their positions using gasless offchain signatures.

 This Snapshot space can also be used to run temperature checks before votes that could be potentially disputed.